 Before scheduling blepharoplasty:

-- Any relevant information from the eye surgeon or physician should be discussed and informed.
+- Any relevant information from the eye surgeon or blepharoplasty surgeon in Mumbai should be discussed and informed.

 - Your expectations.
 An honest discussion of your hopes and motivation for surgery will help set the stage for a satisfactory outcome.
 Your surgeon will discuss with you whether the procedure is likely to work well for you.